Important Information for Veteran Students

 mcvet@midland.edu

-VA educational benefits in the Military Resource Center include:
+VA educational benefits in the Veterans Resource Center include:

 • Efficient delivery of Veteran’s educational benefits